Treatment: Thought Disorders Unit

-When your loved one is staying on the Fenton Unit, they will have the opportunity to participate in a wide variety of therapeutic programming.
+When your loved one is staying on the Thought Disorders Unit, they will have the opportunity to participate in a wide variety of therapeutic programming.
 Through our breadth of offerings, we work to help individuals get through their current crisis and return to a less-intensive level of care.

 We have a strong focus on evidence-based treatment, and utilize a dialectical behavior therapy-informed approach in a lot of our programming; learn more about dialectical behavior therapy (DBT) here.
 We have found that DBT can be therapeutic and effective for everyone we serve.
 Beyond our overarching DBT-informed approach, our treatment team develops an individualized treatment plan for each patient to ensure that they have the support they need to best work towards recovery.